-Prior to each meeting, members of the Board and the Board Committees are provided with the meeting agenda and the relevant papers submitted by Management, containing complete, adequate and timely information to enable full deliberation on the issues to be considered at the respective meetings.
-Management, the Company's external auditors and professional advisers who can provide additional insight into the matters for discussion are also invited from time to time to attend such meetings.
-The role and responsibilities of Management and their reporting relationships are set out in the Company's organisation structure which is tabled annually and also as and when there are changes, for noting by the Board.
+Management, the Company's external auditors and professional advisers who can provide additional insight into the matters for discussion are also invited from time to time to attend Board and/or Board Committees' meetings.
+The role and responsibilities of Management and their reporting relationships are set out in the Company's organisation structure which is tabled annually and as and when there are changes, for noting by the Board.
 Directors have separate and independent access to Management.

 Draft agendas for Board and Board Committee meetings are circulated to the Board Chairman and the chairmen of the Board Committees, in advance, for them to review and suggest items for the agenda.
 The Board and the Board Committees are also furnished with routine reports, where applicable from the various departments of the Company.
 Each of the chairmen of the AC, NC, RC, SOSC and Exco provides an annual report of the respective committee's activities during the year under review to the Board.
-The chairman of the RMC provides reports to the Board twice yearly on its activities.
+The chairman of the BRC provides reports to the Board twice yearly on its activities.
 The minutes of meetings of the Board Committees are circulated to all Board members.